Baltimore Attorney

-Case Update: Court of Special Appeals Holds that Obtaining a Medical Evaluation of Permanent Impairment Is Not a Prerequisite Prior to Filing a Request for Modification pursuant to LE §9-736 for Limitations Purposes
+Case Update: Court of Special Appeals Holds that Obtaining a Medical Evaluation of Permanent Impairment Is Not a Prerequisite Pr

 In Montgomery County v.
 Rios, the Claimant was a police officer for Montgomery County who injured his left shoulder while trying to subdue a suspect.
 In May 20, 2009 Order, the Commission found his injuries compensable.
 He received a Supplemental Award of Compensation on September 24, 2012 and received the last payment on October 8, 2012.